 Consideration: Once you have attracted the attention of the consumer, it is argued that they continue on to a period of consideration.
 This can be the most dangerous and competitive stage of the funnel, with offerings from other brands liable to steal your lead or a lack of information quick to prove an obstacle to confirming a purchase.
 For Business2Community ‘this is where you nurture your leads, and try to build trust between your brand and your audience’ to tackle these issues.

-Decision: Last in the traditional marketing funnel is the decision phase, the ultimate end goal of your brand if you are to make a sale.
-Even at this stage conversion is not a guarantee, and so it is suggested that ‘the right content with the right call-to-action can make all the difference in turning this lead into a customer.’
+Decision: Last in the traditional marketing funnel is the decision phase.
+It’s the ultimate end goal of your brand if you are to make a sale.
+Even at this stage conversion is not a guarantee.
+You need ‘the right content with the right call-to-action’ to turn the lead into a customer.

 The collapse of the marketing funnel?

 Only a few weeks ago Facebook’s Sheryl Sandberg, arguably one of the most influential commentators and thinkers of the moment, suggested that perhaps the trusty marketing funnel is no longer relevant in our digital age.

 ‘The marketing funnel itself is collapsing.
 It used to take time to go from research to discovery to awareness all the way to a purchase.
 But now you have digital and mobile that is happening faster than ever.’

 As such, brand communication has never been more important.
 Sandberg suggests that in order for brands to continue to grow they must focus on three areas.
 ‘The first is “focusing on your brand mission”, the second “building communities” and the third “engaging that community” for the long-term,’ she believes.
 Sandberg sees it as integral that brands work towards fulfilling these criteria.
 Doing so allows them to adapt to changes in the traditional marketing funnel.